-ORSC Recommendation
+Staff Recommendation

-ORSC staff recommend that ORSC approve LSC 132 1169 for the following reasons:
+Staff recommends that the ORSC approve H.B.
+362 for the following reasons:

-- a) The elimination of unreduced retirement at age 48 standardizes SHPRS's retirement age with OP&F and OPERS-LE and complies with ORSC retirement principles. - b) LSC 132 1169 moderates off-duty disability benefits within the range of other law enforcement retirement systems and also allows SHPRS to proactively improve its funding condition.
-Staff suggests that a floor of 30% be established as the minimum off-duty benefit for those eligible. - c) LSC 132 1169 eliminates a situation in which a survivor benefit did not accurately reflect the actuarial cost.
-This change removes a significant cost to the system and would materially improve its funding condition.
-Staff recommend that the bill be amended to protect a narrow range of survivors of members who were eligible to retire, but had not done so at the time of death.
+- a) The elimination of unreduced retirement at age 48 standardizes SHPRS's retirement age with OP&F and OPERS-LE and complies with ORSC retirement principles. - b) H.B.
+362 moderates off-duty disability benefits within the range of other law enforcement retirement systems and also allows SHPRS to proactively improve its funding condition. - c) H.B.
+362 eliminates a situation in which a survivor benefit did not accurately reflect the actuarial cost.
+This change removes a significant cost to the system and would materially improve its funding condition. - d) The changes will proactively strengthen the funding status of SHPRS.